chrisclark/blog/content/what-does-engineering-do-here.md

 speed without also picking quality, and you'd better be fast if you want to be an accelerant rather than a bottleneck.

-## Evolution
+## Evolution...?

-I've been surprised how these goals have remained in place through our growth (we're more than 10 times larger than we were 2 years ago).
+I'm genuinely surprised that these goals, which I first laid out when we were ~20x smaller than we are today, have remained in place.
 Most processes break down each time a company grows by about a factor of 3, but that isn't the case for strategies.
-These goals continue to feel like the right ones for us, but there are bends in the road that are hard to see around, and I look forward to revisiting in a year's time.
+The three strategic goals continue to feel right for us, but there are bends in the road that are hard to see around, and I look forward to revisiting in a year's time.

 <a name="footnote1">1</a>: Note these are distinct from product
 strategies; this is not what we are trying to accomplish in the